HTML Area

 Character Encoding

 - The encoding specified in the HTML file header is used when the HTML source is an HTML file.
-If that is not present, the HTML meta charset will be used.
+If that is not present, the HTML meta charset is used.

-- The character encoding specified in the HTML Meta charset will be used for converting an HTML string.
+- The character encoding specified in the HTML Meta charset converts an HTML string.

 Limitations

-Supported tags and properties are based on the HTML 4.0.1 and the CSS 2.1 specification.
-All limitations are specified in the Product Limitations section.
+Supported tags and properties are based on HTML 4.0.1 and CSS 2.1 specifications.
+Refer to the Product Limitations documentation for a complete listing of limitations.